AgadooAgadoo/farcaster-hubble-replicator/README.md

 ### Issue

-Installing hubble and replicator so they can work together locally is not trivial (most likely due to issues with HUB_HOST and the likely error "Unhandled promise rejection: Error: Unable to communicate with xyz:2283).
+Installing hubble and replicator so they can work together locally is not trivial (most likely due to issues with HUB_HOST and the error "Unhandled promise rejection: Error: Unable to communicate with xyz:2283).

-The reason for this - when they are installed, the hubble and replicator are in different docker containers (using different docker networks).
+The reason for this - the hubble and replicator are installed in different docker containers (using different docker networks).
 This means that out of the box, they can't 'see' each other locally.

 ### Solution 1 (external IP - works but not ideal)

 1. Install the [hubble](https://docs.farcaster.xyz/hubble/install) and [replicator](https://docs.farcaster.xyz/developers/guides/apps/replicate) as per the Farcaster documentation.
-2. During the replicator setup, when asked for 'HUB*HOST' you can use the server's external IP with port 2283.
+2. During the replicator setup, when asked for 'HUB_HOST' you can use the server's external IP with port 2283.
    (\_e.g.
 12.34.56.78:2283*)

 This solves the issue of different docker containers/networks by going via the network stack (i.e. effectively going out to the internet and back again).
 Whilst this should work, it loses the benefits of running things locally (most notably increased latency).